Slaughter and May

 During the two-year training contract, trainees turn their hand to a broad range of work.
 In each seat you will share an office with a partner or associate (your ‘supervisor’) who will guide you and ensure that you are actively involved in their work and the work of the group.
 A partner in your group will regularly meet with you to discuss your progress and your supervisor will give you a full review at the end of each seat.
 You will also receive regular informal feedback.
 These opportunities provide a forum for you to discuss your progress and how to develop your legal knowledge, skills and experience.

 Our overseas offices and close working relationships with market-leading law firms in other jurisdictions mean there are opportunities for trainees to apply for a secondment in their second year.
-Recent trainee secondment destinations include: US (NYC and California), France, Germany, Italy, The Netherlands.
-Spain, Norway, Sweden, Singapore, India, Russia and Hong Kong.
+Recent trainee secondment destinations include: US (NYC), France, Germany, Italy, The Netherlands.
+Spain, Norway, Sweden, Singapore, Australia and Hong Kong.
+We also offer some exciting opportunities for client secondments in and around London that eligible trainees can apply for.
+Secondments are a great opportunity to further understand the ways in which law firms operate and how we support clients.

 We offer open days, workshops and work experience schemes to enable you to gain an insight into life as a commercial lawyer.
 Full details of these opportunities can be found on our website.